 You can imagine how that worked out.
 The great acting and writing make this episode really special.
 (For those who forgot, the crowd gathered in the studio are the drive-time DJ “Dr. Johnny Fever”, the nighttime smooth-voiced DJ “Venus Flytrap”, plus the ladies — cute-but-nerdy Bailey Quarters and the secretary who actually runs the station, played by the very blonde, very smart Loni Anderson).

-WKRP is one of the great post–Mary Tyler Moore Show, post–Bob Newhart Show, MTM productions.
+WKRP is one of the great post–Mary Tyler Moore Show, post–Bob Newhart Show productions that MTM made after those first two successes.
 The creator Hugh Wilson, by the way, also wrote and directed the darkly funny Rustlers’ Rhapsody (for you fans of small dark funny films).

 First the key scenes, in a decent video version (4 minutes):